Public subnets route to IGW, private subnets do not

 | 172.16.0.0/12 | vgw-def456 | On-premises traffic via VPN gateway |

 A security group acts as a stateful virtual firewall around an individual instance (VM).
-Every instance belongs to one or more security groups.
+Every instance belongs to 1 or more security groups.

-Security groups are stateful: if you allow inbound traffic on port 443, the response traffic is automatically allowed outbound.
-You do not need a separate outbound rule for return traffic.
-This is the same concept as a stateful firewall on-premises.
+Security groups are stateful: allowing inbound traffic on port 443 automatically allows the response traffic outbound.
+A separate outbound rule for return traffic is unnecessary.
+The concept matches a stateful firewall on-premises.

 Each security group has separate inbound and outbound rule sets.
-The default security group denies all inbound traffic and allows all outbound traffic.
+The default security group denies inbound traffic and allows outbound traffic.

 | Direction | Default Behavior | Typical Configuration |